 be considered, or when medium weather conditions are

 blocks.
-Although tentatively observing slots are assigned for each
+Although tentative observing slots are assigned for each

 mode.
 This gives the observatory more flexibility to react on

-changing observing conditions, so that the programmes will benefit
+changing observing conditions, so that the programs will benefit

 from higher efficiency.

 Please note: at the 2.2-m telescope, due to the cadence requirements of

 the Black Hole project in progress, the observations of approved

 Open Time programs will be carried out in blocks of no more than

 three nights in a row.
 Visitor mode time slots may